DarshanLNM/Group27-Fitness_Platform/README.md

 •	After downloading the project file, install all the dependencies required by running the command

        npm i

 •	Populate the database using the seed file provided.
 Run the following command

        npm run seed

 •	Run command

        node app.js

 •	Browse through the platform for workouts

-•	Register to create account to create your own post and also to interact with other posts
+•	Register to create an account for creating your own post and also to interact with other posts.

 •	Admin account provided can be used to view admin controls.